- Get a dose of 19th-century history as you learn about the Klondike Gold Rush

-One of the most sought-after Northern experiences, a Yukon vacation offers the Midnight Sun during summer months or the Aurora Borealis cascading across the winter sky.
+One of the most sought-after Northern experiences, a Yukon vacation offers the midnight sun during the summer months or the aurora borealis cascading across the winter sky.

 Day 2: Whitehorse to Skagway

 You'll stop at the smallest desert in the world—the Carcross desert—and have time to explore a charming lakeshore village of the same name teeming with gold-rush and First Nations history.
-While in the area, you'll also have a chance to admire Emerald Lake, nicknamed 'Rainbow Lake' from the locals due to its sensational coloration.
+While in the area, you'll also have a chance to admire Emerald Lake, nicknamed "Rainbow Lake" by the locals due to its sensational coloration.

 From this point, it's all about enjoying views of the White Pass—a genuine highlight of this road trip.
 An optional trip (instead of driving) is to join the famous White Pass & Yukon Route small-track train on the way to Skagway.
 No matter how you arrive, once you're there, you'll have the chance to stroll the historic streets of this former gateway for stampeders traveling to the Klondike Goldfields.